 At Hamilton Medical Center, filling prescriptions before you leave the hospital is fast and simple with our Meds-To-Go service.

 - If you wish to have your prescriptions filled upon discharge, you may have your physician send your prescriptions to HMC Rx Cares Pharmacy.

 - A current copy of your prescription insurance card is required before prescriptions can be filled.

-- Take home prescriptions cannot be charged to your hospital bill.
-You will be required to pay at the time they are picked up, or you can have it charged and receive a separate bill from the pharmacy.
+- Take-home prescriptions cannot be charged to your hospital bill.
+You will be required to pay at the time they are picked up.

 - Medication Therapy Management services are also available upon request.

 - Our pharmacists are available to answer any questions you may have regarding your prescription or over-the-counter medication needs.